nrfconnect/sdk-nrf/doc/nrf/ug_partition_manager.rst

 Configuration
 =============
 Each sub-image is required to define its Partition Manager configuration in a file called :file:`pm.yml`.
+This file must be stored in the same folder as the :file:`CMakeLists.txt` of that sub-image.

 .. note::
+   :file:`pm.yml` is only used for sub images.
-   The root application does not define its own :file:`pm.yml` because its partition size and placement is implied by the size and placement of the sub image partitions.
+   Hence, the root application does not have to define its own :file:`pm.yml` because its partition size and placement is implied by the size and placement of the sub image partitions.
+   If a root application defines a :file:`pm.yml` it will be silently ignored.

 .. _pm_yaml_format: